 John Macarthur’s Purpose Driven Ministries

-This section will show that the church growth movement has infiltrated the two singles ministries at GCC and it will show that The Master’s Academy International (TMAI) is a church growth org.
+This section will show that the church growth model is operative in the two singles ministries at GCC and that The Master’s Academy International (TMAI) is a church growth org.
 This section will briefly expose the 2 singles ministries (which were exposed 2 years ago) and then it will expose in detail the church growth org, TMAI.

 Two ministries at GCC that adopted the TQM/PDC model are the singles ministries called The Foundry and The Guild.
 These ministries, as of 2 years ago (2006), had both the structure and the language (buzzwords) of the TQM/PDC model.
 Soon after these ministries were exposed, The Foundry removed 15-20 pages (I counted 19 pages removed) from their website.
 These pages weren’t changed; they were removed.
 The pages removed were the pages that contained the language which indicated the presence of the PDC model.
 In similar fashion, The Guild also removed many pages from their website.
 In removing pages from their websites, I firmly believe that those who oversee The Foundry (Mr. Rob Iverson, Kurt Gebhards) and The Guild (Tom Patton) were engaging in an effort to further conceal the presence of this model within these ministries.
 Due to these changes and deletions, much of the evidence in this paper regarding the Guild and the Foundry has been deleted from their websites.
 Since these ministries were exposed, the Guild has changed its pastor.
 For these reasons I will refer to these ministries in the past tense.
 Many of the removed pages can be viewed here.